Computing higher Leray-Serre spectral sequences of towers of fibrations: Higher Leray--Serre spectral sequences in a simplicial framework

 In order to simplify the description of the results and make them more understandable, in Sections~\ref{sec:serre_spectral_systems} and~\ref{sec:efhm_for_serrespectralsystems} we consider the simple case of towers of two fibrations, as in diagram~(\ref{eq:tower-of-2-fibrations}).
 All the results we present carry over to the general case of $m$ fibrations, and in Section~\ref{sec:m_fibrations} we will provide a sketch of the proofs.

 Let us suppose now that the two fibrations of diagram~(\ref{eq:tower-of-2-fibrations}) correspond to \emph{twisted Cartesian products}, introduced in Definition~\ref{def:twcrpr}.
 In other words, we assume that $G$ and $M$ are simplicial groups, $B$ is a simplicial set and $N$ and $E$ are defined as twisted Cartesian products $N \= M \times_{\tau_1} B$ and $E \= G \times_{\tau_0} N$, with $\tau_1 : B \rightarrow M$ and $\tau_0 : N \rightarrow G $ the corresponding twisting operators.
-Furthermore, we assume $M$ and $B$ to be $1$-reduced.
+We choose this type of fibrations because they are the ones implemented in the Kenzo system and allow us to define generalized filtrations suitable for computations in the correct way.
+Furthermore, we assume $M$ and $B$ to be $1$-reduced (we explain the role of this hypothesis in Remark \ref{rmk:hyp1reduced}).
+Let us also remark that the base $B$ is not assumed to be a Kan complex.
+In contrast, the fibers $G$ and $M$ are modeled as simplicial groups, so their underlying simplicial sets are in particular Kan complexes.